awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 **Default severity: High**

+#### <a name="backdoor-ec2-ccactivitybdns_full"></a>

-This finding informs you that the listed Amazon EC2 instance within your AWS environment is querying a domain name associated with a known command and control \(C&C\) server\.
-The listed Amazon EC2 instance might be compromised\.
+This finding informs you that the listed instance within your AWS environment is querying a domain name associated with a known command and control \(C&C\) server\.
+The listed instance might be compromised\.
 Command and control servers are computers that issue commands to members of a botnet\.
 A botnet is a collection of internet\-connected devices which might include PCs, servers, mobile devices, and Internet of Things devices, that are infected and controlled by a common type of malware\.
 Botnets are often used to distribute malware and gather misappropriated information, such as credit card numbers\.
 Depending on the purpose and structure of the botnet, the C&C server might also issue commands to begin a distributed denial\-of\-service \(DDoS\) attack\.

 **Note**
-To test how GuardDuty generates this finding type, you can make a DNS request from your instance \(using `dig` for Linux or `nslookup` for Windows\) against a test domain `guarddutyc2activityb.com`\.
+To test how generates this finding type, you can make a DNS request from your instance \(using `dig` for Linux or `nslookup` for Windows\) against a test domain `guarddutyc2activityb.com`\.

 #### <a name="backdoor-ec2-ccactivitybdns_remediation"></a>

 **Remediation recommendations:**

-If this activity is unexpected, your instance is likely compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.
+If this activity is unexpected, your instance is likely compromised, see [Remediating a compromised EC2 instance](guardduty_remediate.md#compromised-ec2)\.

 ## Backdoor:EC2/DenialOfService\.Dns<a name="backdoor-ec2-denialofservicedns"></a>